web3privacy/web3privacy/theywonthave/Readme.md

 # **Step-by-step guide**

 **Step 1**
-Download this PDF and print it on an A2 sheet of paper.
-You can also draw the graph on a flipchart if you can’t print.
+Download matrix (use JPG, PPTX or print version).
+You can also draw the graph on a flipchart.

 **Step 2**
-Grab all your post-its with ideas on them from a previous ideation exercise.
-Plot the ideas into the wow-now-wow matrix.
+Brainstorm ideas solo or with your team.
+Fill up matrix' blocks with your ideas.

 **Step 3**
 Take 3 voting-dots for each person (or use a marker), and vote 3 favorite ideas.
 After the voting session, select the 3 ideas which received the most votes.